ValkyrieStudios/mongo/README.md

 To aid in this, the bootstrap method allows you to provide an array of KV objects that we called 'CollectionStructure', this array tells bootstrap to ensure the provided collections as well as optional indexes are created and available.

-Without diving further into complex lingo here's a simple example of a call to bootstrap ensuring 4 collections `users`, `locations`, `events` and `companies` as well as their accompanying indexes are created.
+Without diving further into complex lingo here's a simple example of a call to bootstrap ensuring 4 collections `users`, `events`, `companies`, `locations` as well as their accompanying indexes are created.
 ```typescript
 import MyMongo from './Mongo';